stsurya/Linux/Day-1/linux.md

 The major aim of kernel is to manage the communication between software i.e., user-level applications and hardware i.e., CPU and memory.
 It’s responsible for various tasks such as disk management, task management and memory management.
-Kernl loads into memory of first when an operating system is loaded and remains into memory until it’s shutdown.
+Kernel loads into memory of first when an operating system is loaded and remains into memory until it’s shutdown.
 Types of Kernel:

 - Monolithic Kernel: Here all operating system services operate in kernel space.
 It has huge lines of code.
 Eg: Linux